[This article was originally published in July 2022 and has been expanded and revised.]

 It accomplishes this by organizing and linking your site's URLs together to help more pages on your site rank in Google.

-Pillar Pages, Content Clusters, and Hyperlinks: Making It Work for You
+Pillar Pages, Content Clusters, and Hyperlinks: Making It Work

 While a pillar page in and of itself can be said to be a tactic, there is a strategy that guides its use.
 Simply creating a long page filled with keywords and information will not bring the results that a comprehensive pillar page strategy can generate.